 Music video distribution is one of the main forms of revenue for artists to benefit from their music financially.

-However, since the Internet came along, the distribution market has been continuously changing and it is of the essence for artists to keep up with these changes to get their music heard, their videos seen and the money coming in.
+However, since the internet came along, the distribution market has been continuously changing.
+It is of the essence for artists to keep up with these changes to get their music heard, their videos seen and the money coming in.

 Whether you record your tracks at famous recording studios or at your mate’s home recording studio but you have the sickest beat maker on your side, you should never skip making a music video.
 The role of a music video, in simple words, is to promote the artists and their tracks whilst also sending a message and entertaining the audience.

 Therefore, once you have got the ‘full meal deal’, it is time for you to think about distribution.
-Music video distribution and music promotion go hand in hand, as distributing your top video basically means to promote it – and for that, you might need some help.
+Music video distribution and music promotion go hand in hand.
+Distributing your top video basically means to promote it – and for that, you might need some help.

-Today we will be reviewing the very best music video distribution companies and have a look at what they offer and what feedback they receive from the artists.
+Today we will be reviewing the very best music video distribution companies.
+We will have a look at what they offer and what feedback they receive from the artists.
 Please note that the order on this list is aleatory.

-The Base package costs $95 (74£) per video and gets your music sent to VEVO, Tidal, Amazon, Apple Music and Noiseporn.
+The Base package costs $95 (74£) per video and gets your music sent to VEVO, Tidal, Amazon Music, Apple Music, and Noiseporn.
 You can choose whether you want the company to send your music video to all of these platforms or just to the ones that you want to.

 There are no annual fees and you can sign up for YouTube Monetization for free when using Symphonic Distribution.
 Through this service, you will start earning ad revenue from every video on YouTube that features your music.
 Once your music starts generating ad revenue, Symphonic Distribution will get a 30% share of your earnings.

-What also makes Symphonic Distribution very attractive is that they have a deal with Merlin (a global not-for-profit independent digital rights company) which offers them (and their customers) special benefits and higher royalty rates.
+What also makes Symphonic Distribution very attractive is that they have a deal with Merlin.
+Which offers them (and their customers) special benefits and higher royalty rates.

-And they seem to be the only ones out there who have this kind of deal, so it seems worthy to check it out.
+They seem to be the only ones out there who have this kind of deal.
+So it seems worthy to check it out.
 Also, Symphonic Distribution is one of the very few companies to distribute with Beatport.

 However, in terms of video distribution, the price for an iTunes music video is €99 while a VEVO Channel costs €29.90 per year.
 Also, the company gets 10% of your royalties.

-In comparison to other companies in this sector, Peeksound gets their audio and video distribution services under the same umbrella through an annual subscription of £39,99, which gives you access to unlimited uploads.
+In comparison to other companies in this sector, Peeksound gets their audio and video distribution services under the same umbrella.
+This is through an annual subscription of £39,99, which gives you access to unlimited uploads.

 For an additional fee of $99 per network, you can deliver your video to TV networks across the US and Canada.
 However, for the UK and Ireland, the prices go up and start at $199 per network.

-The list of the best music video distribution company ends here.
-As deciding who to trust with your royalties and revenues can be quite tricky, especially for an independent artist or band, this post aims to help up-and-coming artists decide how they want to distribute their videos and more importantly, with what company.
+Deciding who to trust with your royalties and revenues can be quite tricky.
+Especially for an independent artist or band.
+This post aims to help up-and-coming artists decide how they want to distribute their videos and more importantly, with what company.

-Based on the price, service provided and customer reviews, we would recommend Peeksound as a company that might be best to try first, as they offer very attractive services for very affordable prices and they focus on creating fan bases rather than distributing music videos only.
+Based on the price, service provided, and customer reviews, we would recommend Peeksound as a company that might be best to try first.
+They offer very attractive services for very affordable prices and they focus on creating fan bases rather than distributing music videos only.